 Projecting income statement line items naturally begins with the top of the income statement.
 This is the sales revenue.
-All subsequent line items will usually be based off of the sales revenue value.
+All subsequent line items will usually be based on the sales revenue value.

 Sales revenue can be forecasted in several different ways.
 Firstly, you can model sales revenue as a simple growth rate from previous years.
 This means that any subsequent year is the past year’s sales revenue multiplied by one plus the growth rate.

 Secondly, you can model sales revenue as a factor of GDP or some other macroeconomic peg/metric.
 This means that revenue for each year will depend on a regression formula based on historic sales revenue and the input of that year’s GDP.